DREP [old] (DREP) Hits Market Capitalization of $6.74 Billion

-DREP [old] (DREP) traded flat against the dollar during the twenty-four hour period ending at 19:00 PM E.T. on May 11th.
-One DREP [old] coin can now be purchased for about $1.96 or 0.00003399 BTC on exchanges.
-DREP [old] has a total market capitalization of $6.74 billion and approximately $27.57 million worth of DREP [old] was traded on exchanges in the last 24 hours.
+DREP [old] (DREP) traded flat against the dollar during the one day period ending at 13:00 PM Eastern on May 15th.
+One DREP [old] coin can now be purchased for $1.96 or 0.00003399 BTC on major cryptocurrency exchanges.
+DREP [old] has a market cap of $6.74 billion and $27.57 million worth of DREP [old] was traded on exchanges in the last day.
 During the last seven days, DREP [old] has traded flat against the dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.